 Marta grinned, a fierce pride in her eyes.
 “That’s why you need us, my friend.
 No one knows these trails like the Zuraldarr.”

 As if to prove her point, she barked out a series of commands.
-The caravan shifted formation smoothly, navigating a particularly treacherous bend in the path with practiced ease.
+The caravan shifted formation smoothly, navigating a particularly treacherous bend in the path without breaking stride.

 “Impressive,” Thorin muttered.
 “I see why the empire values your alliance.”